tylert/yummy-scripts/dessert/cranberry_harvest_muffins.rst

 1/2 cup sunflower seeds
 1 cup brown sugar, packed

 Preheat the oven to 375 degrees F.

 Line 18 muffin cups with paper liners.
 Sift together the flour, baking powder, baking soda, salt, cinnamon, and ginger in a large bowl.
 Make a well in the center of the mixture and add the milk, eggs, and melted butter.
 Stir quickly just to combine.
-Add the cranberries, figs, hazelnuts, and both sugars and stir just to distribute the fruits, nuts, and sugar evenly throughout the batter.
+Add the fruit, nuts, seeds and sugar and stir just to distribute the fruits, nuts, and sugar evenly throughout the batter.